“If children have the opportunity to foster their development and their creative skills, it’s going to help them later in life.”

 The plan was to study law after finishing her history degree.
 But by the time she graduated in 2004, she realized she was more interested in working with children than becoming a lawyer.
 She and Theodore packed up and headed for Montreal, where Lorraine hoped to open her own daycare.

 When that fell through, she enrolled in business classes through Youth Employment Services (YES) Montreal and learned to clearly map out her goals.
 She also took a job as an early childhood educator at a nearby community centre.
 Surrounded by youth, she realized she wanted to further her work with children and communities, but in a more creative way.

 “I fell in love with the idea of creating community and shared experience through art,” says Lorraine.
 “That’s how I developed the philosophy behind When We Play: ‘Building Stronger Minds and Bonding Communities with Art Education.’”

 As the idea for WWP began taking root, fate dealt a lucky card.
-While attending a YES Montreal conference, Lorraine met Jane Needles, Executive Director at the Quebec Drama Federation.
-Lorraine shared her ideas with Jane, who quickly became a mentor, guiding Lorraine through the ins and outs of creating a non-profit organization.
+While attending a YES Montreal conference, she met Jane Needles, Executive Director at the Quebec Drama Federation.
+Lorraine shared her ideas with Jane, who quickly became a mentor, guiding her through the ins and outs of creating a non-profit organization.